 - Hold a non-alcoholic drink in your hand.
-If you’re using a colored cup, people can’t tell what’s inside.
+If you’re using an opaque cup, people can’t tell what’s inside.
 Even just having a cup in your hand might stop people from asking.

-There are lots of fun things to do on and around campus at night.
+There are lots of fun things to do with other Princeton students.
 Here are just a few ideas:

-- Consider hosting a movie or TV marathon night.
-Invite your friends, make some popcorn, and press play!
+- Consider hosting a watch party of your favorite movie or show.
+Invite your friends, make some popcorn, and start streaming!

 - Movies and TV aren't your style?
-You can borrow board games from the residential colleges and host a game night or play an online game with your friends.
+You can host a game night or play an online game with your friends.